 Italian Cheese Blend(ContainsMilk)

 • Heat a large drizzle of oil in a large pan over medium-high heat.
-Add Brussels sprouts; season with half the Italian Seasoning (you’ll use the rest in the next step) and a pinch of salt and pepper.
-Cook, stirring occasionally, until bright green and softened, 5-7 minutes. • Remove from pan.
+Add Brussels sprouts; season with ½ tsp Italian Seasoning (1 tsp for 4 servings) and a pinch of salt and pepper.
+(You’ll use more Italian Seasoning in the next step.)
+Cook, stirring occasionally, until bright green and softened, 5-7 minutes. • Remove from heat.

-• While Brussels sprouts cook, zest and quarter lemon (for 4 servings, zest 1 lemon and quarter both). • In a small bowl, combine ricotta, half the lemon zest (use ¾ of the lemon zest for 4), remaining Italian Seasoning, and a squeeze of lemon juice to taste.
+• While Brussels sprouts cook, zest and quarter lemon. • In a small bowl, combine half the lemon zest, ½ cup ricotta (save any remaining for another use), ½ tsp Italian Seasoning (be sure to measure— we sent more), and a squeeze of lemon juice to taste.
+(For 4 servings, use ¾ of the lemon zest, 1 cup ricotta, and 1 tsp Italian Seasoning.)
 Stir in 1 TBSP olive oil (2 TBSP for 4) and season with salt and pepper.

 • Place flatbreads on a baking sheet.
 Brush or rub each with a drizzle of olive oil and season with salt and pepper. • Toast on top rack until golden brown, 3-5 minutes.
 (For 4 servings, divide flatbreads between 2 baking sheets; toast on top and middle racks, swapping rack positions halfway through baking.)

 • Carefully spread toasted flatbreads with lemon ricotta.
 Top with a layer of Brussels sprouts.
-Sprinkle with Italian cheese and half the Parmesan (save the rest for serving). • Bake on top rack until cheese has melted and flatbreads are crispy, 4-6 minutes.
+Sprinkle with Italian cheese and half the Parmesan (save the rest for serving). • Bake on top rack until cheese melts and flatbreads are crispy, 4-6 minutes.

-• Slice flatbreads into pieces. • Divide between plates and drizzle with hot honey.
-Sprinkle with remaining Parmesan and lemon zest to taste.
+• Cut flatbreads into pieces. • Divide between plates and drizzle with hot honey.
+Sprinkle with remaining Parmesan and remaining lemon zest to taste.
 Serve with any remaining lemon wedges on the side.